From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 Explore Girona with a local

-Whenever we go to a new city, we always like to join a guided day tour to learn more about its history, curiosities, and how life is there.
+Whenever we visit a new city, we always like to join a guided day tour to learn more about its history, curiosities, and culture.

 We recommend this guided walking tour if you’d like to discover Girona with a local.
 It lasts 3 hours, and you’ll visit Girona’s most important monuments, learn about its history and legends, and learn more about Girona’s Jewish heritage.